 Among the hotel’s many features are the contemporary Mix Restaurant & Lounge, three outdoor garden decks, a pool, spa and fitness center, and a full-service business center.

 Like the Hilton, the Anaheim Marriott is located adjacent to the Convention Center and close to the Disneyland Resort.
 It is easily one of the nicest hotels in the area, tastefully decorated with a sophisticated lobby, lounge and pool area.
 However, this is Disneyland, so don’t think it isn’t kid-friendly!

 There are plenty of restaurants and places to grab a quick snack in walking distance.
-Castle Inn & Suites is one of the most budget-friendly hotels walking distance from Disneyland.
+Castle Inn & Suites is one of the most budget-friendly hotels within walking distance from Disneyland.

 Of all the hotels walking distance to Distance to Disneyland, the Fairfield Inn by Marriott is probably the one we’ve stayed at most.
 It is located just a block up Harbor Boulevard from the main entrance.

 The Anaheim Fairfield Inn is modern and comfortable, with recently-renovated rooms that include either a king or two queen bed, and a pull-out sofa.
 Opt for an upper floor and you’ll find a Disney-themed room.
 The upper floors are also the best spot to view the fireworks, and you can go up to watch regardless of where your room is located.

 There is a Panera and a McDonald’s just outside the hotel, and a small food court with a Pizza Hut inside.
 All the rooms include a fridge.
 This is great because unfortunately unlike most other Fairfield Inns, this location does not provide free breakfast.